Bengali Muslims: Sufism

 Sufi spiritual traditions are central to the Bengali Muslim way of life.
 The most common Sufi ritual is the Dhikr, the practice of repeating the names of God after prayers.
-Sufi teachings regard the Prophet Muhammad as the primary perfect man who exemplifies the morality of God.
-Sufism is regarded as the individual internalisation and intensification of the Islamic faith and practice.
+Sufi teachings regard the Muhammad as the primary perfect man who exemplifies the morality of God.
+Sufism is regarded as the individual internalization and intensification of the Islamic faith and practice.
 The Sufis played a vital role in developing Bengali Muslim society during the medieval period.
 Historic Sufi missionaries are regarded as saints, including Shah Jalal, Khan Jahan Ali, Shah Amanat, Shah Makhdum Rupos and Khwaja Enayetpuri.
 Their mausoleums are focal points for charity, religious congregations, and festivities.

+Baul is a Bengali mendicant folk sect influenced by concepts of Sufism.
+Baul songs may be sung at Baul akhdas or in the open air.
+At akhdas, songs are sung in the style of hamd (song in praise of God), ghazal or nat (song in praise of the Prophet Muhammad).
+Baul singers often play instruments such as ektara, dugdugi, khamak, dholak, sarinda, and dotara.

 Syncretism

 As part of the conversion process, a syncretic version of mystical Sufi Islam was historically prevalent in medieval and early modern Bengal.
 The Islamic concept of tawhid was diluted into the veneration of Hindu folk deities, who were now regarded as pirs.
-Folk deities such as Shitala (goddess of smallpox) and Oladevi (goddess of cholera) were worshipped as pirs among certain sections of Muslim society.
+Folk deities such as Shitala (goddess of smallpox) and Oladevi (goddess of cholera) were worshipped as pirs among the poorer sections of Muslim society.
+These practices have almost entirely died out with the spread of Islamic revivalism throughout regions where Bengali Muslims live.

 Language

-Bengali Muslims maintain their indigenous language and script.
+Bengali Muslims maintain their indigenous language with its native script.
 This tradition is similar to that of Central Asian and Chinese Muslims.

 Bengali evolved as the most easterly branch of the Indo-European languages.
 The Bengal Sultanate promoted the literary development of Bengali over Sanskrit, apparently to solidify their political legitimacy among the local populace.
 Bengali was the primary vernacular language of the Sultanate.
 Bengali borrowed a considerable amount of vocabulary from Arabic and Persian.
 Under the Mughal Empire, considerable autonomy was enjoyed in the Bengali literary sphere.
 The Bengali Language Movement of 1952 was a key part of East Pakistan's nationalist movement.
 It is commemorated annually by UNESCO as International Mother Language Day on 21 February.